Introduction

 {"key": "value"}

-To access a state value use an ident
+To access a state or attribute value, use an ident

 (a string without spaces that is not